 - Bake until the surface is puffed and slightly cracked, about 13 minutes.

 - Allow cookies to cool completely and make the frosting glaze.
-In a medium-size bowl, stir 1 tbsp lemon rind, 4 tbsp fresh lemon juice, and powdered sugar with a whisk until smooth.
+In a medium-size bowl, stir 1 tablespoon lemon rind, 4 tablespoon fresh lemon juice, and powdered sugar with a whisk until smooth.

 - Using a pastry brush, coat cooled cookies with frosting glaze and allow to set until dry, about 20 minutes.